UncleJunVIP/gabagool/README.md

 2. Cancel single / all downloads
 3. Real progress bar

+---

 ### Message

 Show a message and button options.
 Can optionally also show an image.

+---

-## Processs Message
+### Processs Message

 Pass in a function and the message will display until the function returns.
-Easy peasy.
+Easy-peasy.

+---

 ### Animation